xwax/xwax.github.io/docs/changing_the_font_size_in_xwax.md

 ---
 layout: default
-title: Documentation
+title: Changing the font size in xwax
 ---
 # Changing the font size in xwax

 **Update:** instead of patching, you can use xwax's scalable UI as of version 1.4.
 See ''man xwax'' for information and examples.